-b.
+- b.
 Additional Review.
-The additional due diligence I undertook and protocols I implemented with respect to Servicer and its IRG included the following, all of which have been supported by Servicer:

-1) In-person interviews of a select group of Servicer's employees associated with testing of Metrics, including (i) the IRG Executive, (ii) the superior of such IRG Executive in Servicer's global general counsel's office for Consumers, and (iii) at least one individual from each of the following roles/duties: (A) the IRG Executive's primary reports within the IRG organization hierarchy, (B) a Metrics testing manager, (C) a line-level Metrics tester, and (D) a member of the IRG's Information Technology staff, or the Information Technology staff on which the IRG relies, responsible for identifying and extracting the Metric populations and statistically valid samples from such populations from Servicer's SOR;

-2) Enhanced current and future access to, and periodic reviews of, the charter, policies and procedures, or other corporate authorizations, for the IRG that set out its duties, responsibilities, authority and privileges;
+The additional due diligence I undertook and protocols I implemented with respect to Servicer and its IRG included the following, all of which have been supported by Servicer: - associated with testing of Metrics, including (i) the IRG Executive, (ii) at least one individual from each of the following roles/duties: (A) the IRG Executive's primary reports within the IRG organization hierarchy, (B) a Metrics testing manager, (C) a line-level Metrics tester, and (D) a member of the IRG's Information Technology staff, or the Information Technology staff on which the IRG relies, responsible for identifying and extracting the Metric populations and statistically valid samples from such populations from Servicer's SOR, as well as the executive of Servicer to whom the IRG reports; - 2) Enhanced current and future access to, and periodic reviews of, the statement of work and policies and procedures for the IRG that set out its duties, responsibilities, authority and privileges;

-3) Enhanced current and future periodic access for the SPF and my other Professionals to information regarding methodologies, procedures and protocols used in determining relevant Metric populations and randomly selecting the sample items used in testing each of the Metrics, including access to the sample items selected at the beginning of the test period before commencement of any testing, rather than at the end; and

-4) Establishment of an ethics hotline and cooperation by Servicer in the distribution to IRG personnel of information regarding the ethics hotline.
+- 3) Enhanced current and future periodic access for the SPF and my other Professionals to information regarding methodologies, procedures and protocols used in determining relevant Metric populations and randomly selecting the sample items used in testing each of the Metrics, including access to the sample items selected at the beginning of the test period before commencement of any testing, rather than at the end; and - 4) Establishment of an ethics hotline and cooperation by Servicer in the distribution to IRG personnel of information regarding the ethics hotline.

-My decision to establish the ethics hotline was a consequence of the circumstances in which the allegations of irregularities and improprieties were made with respect to another

-Servicer's IRG.
-The ethics hotline is directly connected to my office and is available for all of Servicer's IRG personnel, and all of each of the other Servicers' respective IRG personnel, to use to report concerns any such persons may have relative to their respective IRG and its operations.
+My decision to establish the ethics hotline was a consequence of the circumstances in which the allegations of irregularities and improprieties were made with respect to another Servicer's IRG.
+The ethics hotline is directly connected to my office and is available for all IRG personnel, and all of each of the other Servicers' respective IRG personnel, to use to report concerns any such persons may have relative to their respective IRG and its operations.
 This hotline went "live" shortly before the filing of this Report.
 In the event a call is made to the hotline, the identity of the caller and his or her message will be afforded appropriate confidentiality.
 All such calls will be reviewed and acted upon by me and my Professionals when action is deemed appropriate.

 c.
 Assessment of IRG.
-Based on the additional due diligence and protocols outlined above, and the SPF's and my other Professionals' confirmation of the IRG's qualifications, performance and work for Test Periods 7 and 8 using protocols substantially similar to those employed in previous test periods, no information has come to light that would cause me to question the qualifications and performance of Servicer's IRG, or the reliability of the IRG's work for Test Periods 7 and 8.
+Based on the additional due diligence and protocols outlined above, and the SPF's and my other Professionals' confirmation of the IRG's qualifications, performance and work for Test Periods 7 and 8 using protocols substantially similar to those employed in previous test periods, no information has come to light that would cause me to question the qualifications and performance of the IRG, or the reliability of the IRG's work for Test Periods 7 and 8.
 Additionally, I am confident that I have undertaken reasonably appropriate efforts to identify whether instances of irregularities and improprieties exist with respect to the IRG and its work under the terms of the Work Plan.
 Together with my Professionals, I will continue to perform additional due diligence as I deem necessary or otherwise appropriate to ensure the accuracy, completeness, and validity of the IRG's Quarterly Reports.